 Our divine Master compares the religion of the learned Pharisees "to whitened sepulchers, outwardly beautiful, but inwardly full of rottenness, stench and dead men's bones."
-Now from where was it that a religion so serious in its restraints, so beautiful in its outward form and practices and commanding such reverence from all that beheld it, was charged by Truth itself with having inwardly such an abominable nature?
+Now why was a religion so serious in its restraints, so beautiful in its outward form and practices, and commanding such reverence from all that beheld it, charged by Truth itself with having inwardly such an abominable nature?
 It was only for this one reason, because it was a religion of self.
-Therefore from the beginning to the end of the world it must be true that where self is kept alive, has power and keeps up its own interests, whether in speaking, writing, teaching, or defending the most specious number of scripture doctrines and religious forms, there is that very old Pharisee still alive whom Christ with so much severity of language constantly condemned.
-And the reason of such heavy condemnation is because self is the only root or rather the sum total of all sin; every sin that can be named is centered in it and the creature can sin no higher than he can live to self.
-For self is the fullness of atheism and idolatry it is nothing else but the creature broken off from God and Christ; it is the power of Satan living and working in us and the sad continuance of that first turning from God which was the whole fall and death from our first Father.
-And you, sad and Satanical as this self is, what is so much cherished and nourished with our daily love, fears and cares about it?
+Therefore from the beginning to the end of the world it must be true that where self is kept alive, has power and keeps up its own interests, whether in speaking, writing, teaching, or defending the most specious number of scripture doctrines and religious forms, there that very old Pharisee that Christ with so much severity of language constantly condemned is still alive.
+And the reason for such heavy condemnation is because self is the only root and the sum total of all sin; every sin that can be named is centered in it and the creature can sin no higher than to live to self.
+For self is the fullness of atheism and idolatry.
+It is nothing else but the creature broken off from God and Christ; it is the power of Satan living and working in us and the sad continuance of that first turning from God that was the whole fall and death from our first Father.

+As sad and Satanical as this self is, what is so much cherished and nourished with our daily love, fears and cares about it?
 How much worldly wisdom, how much laborious learning, how many subtleties of contrivance and how many flattering applications and submissions are made to the world, that this apostate self may have its fullness both of inward joys and outward glory?

-But to all this it must be added that a religion of self, of worldly glory and prosperity carried on under the gospel state, has more of a diabolical nature than that of the Jewish Pharisees.
-This is the highest and last working of the mystery of iniquity because it lives to self.
-Satan and the world in and by a daily profession of denying and dying to self, of being crucified with Christ, of being led by His Spirit, of being risen from the world and set with Him in heavenly places.
+It must be added that a religion of self, of worldly glory and prosperity carried on under the gospel state, has more of a diabolical nature than that of the Jewish Pharisees.
+This is the highest and last working of the mystery of iniquity because it lives to self, Satan and the world in and by a daily profession of denying and dying to self, of being crucified with Christ, of being led by His Spirit, of being risen from the world and set with Him in heavenly places.